guimauveb/tinyDLM/README.md

 ### Missing features coming soon
     - [X] Duplicate filename checker
     - [IN PROGRESS] Add multiple links at the same time
+    - [ ] Set the default number of simultaneous transfers to the number of CPU cores / threads
-    - [ ] Limit the number of max simultaneous downloads
+    - [ ] Set the number of max simultaneous transfers
     - [ ] Schedule download start
     - [ ] Compute / Display ETA
     - [ ] Limit download speed